kriswiner/Ladybug/BME280_VEML6040/Readme.md

 ![pressure](https://user-images.githubusercontent.com/6698410/36453199-1dbb784e-164c-11e8-9376-e7e15f8d78f4.jpg)

-The data spann three and a half months and represent the conditions at the window sill next to my workstation.
+The data span three and a half months and represent the conditions at the window sill next to my workstation.
 Not very interesting, being indoors and all.
-But there is an interesting excursion in january of the pressure dipping down to 965 mbar for no reason that I can remember.
+But there is an interesting excursion around January 10 of the pressure dipping down to ~966 mbar for no reason that I can remember.

 ![ambient light](https://user-images.githubusercontent.com/6698410/36453192-1550725e-164c-11e8-8490-e4f70b0aafe7.jpg)

+The ambient light fluctuates from high to zero once per 24 hours.
+The highs record some information of cloud cover or sun and there are quite a few spells spanning several days where the peak light level is quite low; this coincides with the Winter storms that blew through in November and December.

 ![humiditytemperature](https://user-images.githubusercontent.com/6698410/36453165-f962f512-164b-11e8-8401-b9694f05e70d.jpg)